Attorneys for man charged with killing 2 teenage Indiana girls argue they died in ritual sacrifice

 In a search warrant request in March 2017, an FBI agent claimed the girls’ bodies appeared to have been “moved and staged” at the crime scene.

-The defense filing claims possible “Odinism signatures” were left at the crime scene, but that investigators abandoned that angle.
+The defense filing claims possible “Odinism signatures,” including ritualistic symbols, were left at the crime scene but that investigators abandoned that angle.

+Allen’s attorneys also named several potential suspects who have not been charged in the case.

 The girls were killed after a relative dropped them off at a hiking trail near the Monon High Bridge just outside their hometown of Delphi, about 60 miles (100 kilometers) northwest of Indianapolis.
 Their bodies were found the next day in a rugged, heavily wooded area near the trail.